vinnudev/Product-details/Readme.md

 - `script.js`: JavaScript file for scripting logic.
 - `README.md`: Documentation for your project.
 4. **To explore: **
-- Run the index.html in your browser.There you can explore thr UI.
+- Run the index.html in your browser.There you can explore the UI.